-Grades of compliance Description Compliant Sufficient evidence is available to confirm that the requirements have been met.
-Non-compliant (non-material) Sufficient evidence is not available to confirm that the requirements have been met and the deficiency does not adversely impact the ability of the licensee to achieve defined objectives or assure controlled processes, products or outcomes.
-8 Non-compliant (material) Sufficient evidence is not available to confirm the requirements have been met and the deficiency does adversely impact the ability of the licensee to achieve defined objectives or assure controlled processes, products or outcomes.
+Grades of compliance Description 8 Non-compliant (material) Sufficient evidence is not available to confirm the requirements have been met and the deficiency does adversely impact the ability of the licensee to achieve defined objectives or assure controlled processes, products or outcomes.
 No Requirement There is no requirement for the licensee to meet this criterion within the audit period.